 Following a short break, students are divided into small groups and given the first part of a case study.
-We use two case studies during workshops for variety, so that half of the participants work on one, while the other half receives a different one.
-Case studies are fictional scenarios that centre around mental illness or suicide.
-Students are asked to read through the initial, limited information and think about a headline as well as the angle they would take when reporting on the story.
+This case study is a fictional scenario surrounding mental illness.
+Students are asked to read through the initial, limited information and think about a headline, as well as the angle they would take when reporting on the story.

 Before booking our workshop, it is important to note that the presentation and case studies include details of suicide methodology.
 As outlined above, our workshops are always prefaced by a trigger warning for students and include contact details for support services which students can access.
 All Headline team members are trained in safeTALK and our education lead is additionally trained in Mental Health First Aid.
 Any student who needs to leave the room is checked on to ensure that they are offered support in the case of distress and are referred to further services if necessary.

 We understand that discussing suicide methodology with students can be of concern, especially as there may be students who have had personal experience of suicidal thoughts, or the suicide of a loved one.
 While these details can be distressing, it is of the utmost importance to Headline that students are prepared for the difficult information they may encounter in the course of their future work.
 By introducing the upsetting nature of suicide reporting in a safe environment, with access to supports and the freedom to voice any distress during or after class, we can avoid the potentially harmful situation where students may be exposed to this topic for the first time during their work, in a pressurised environment, with potentially no supports available.

 We encourage any lecturers, heads of department, or class coordinators to contact our education lead Sinéad Keating to talk through any concerns relating to the content of our workshop.